nathan-nakatsuka/ContamLD/README.md

 where 1000Genomes_Pop is the closest population to the sample.
 Note: Guessing on this step is okay as long as the sample is within continental ancestry variation of the 1000 Genomes population.

+####<p>Section 2:  Run Contamination Estimate:</p>
-Section 2:  Run Contamination Estimate: (run this with 3 cores if using a cluster) -In the following notation: directory_orig is the directory with helperdir and panels; directory_files is the directory where your .readdepth and Prefix_inds.txt are
+Note: Run this with 3 cores if possible.<br/>
+-In the following notation: directory_orig is the directory with helperdir and panels; directory_files is the directory where your .readdepth and Prefix_inds.txt are.<br/>

-Step 1) Run the following, where directory_files is the directory your files are in, directory_orig is the directory where the helperdir and panels are: cd directory_files mkdir -p directories cd directory_orig
+#####Step 1) Run the following, where directory_files is the directory your files are in, directory_orig is the directory where the helperdir and panels are:<br/>
+'''
+cd directory_files
+mkdir -p directories
+cd directory_orig